 EucoLight welcomes the initiative of the European Commission and encourages the Council and the European Parliament to strengthen the role of EPR schemes in Europe.

-Having minimum requirements for EPR schemes is essential in order to ensure that all producers contribute their fair share to the end of life costs of a product.
+Having minimum requirements for EPR schemes is essential to ensure that all producers contribute their fair share to the end of life costs of a product.
 Furthermore, the implementation of EPR schemes differs significantly at Member State level threatening to reduce the overall effectiveness of EPR.

 To guarantee that EPR schemes fulfill their tasks properly it is essential that there is no conflict of interest between the decision making body of EPR organisation and a waste management operator who provides services to the EPR organisation.
-This avoids possible consequences in terms of distortion in the waste market.
+This avoids consequences in terms of distortion in the waste market.

 Good EPR policies do not only acknowledge the pivotal role of producers but also the role of other actors involved in the waste chain.
 After all, retailers, municipalities and especially consumers have important responsibilities in regards to the collection of waste.
 For example, if consumers do not return products to collection points, these products fall outside the sphere of influence of the producer.
 Consequently, all actors involved should share the financial responsibility of littering.